DJDarkCyber/Fake-News-Detector/README.md

 Open terminal and cd to project root folder and run

-`cd /app/FakeNewsDetectorAPI/ && python manage.py runserver`
+`cd app/FakeNewsDetectorAPI/ && python manage.py migrate && python manage.py runserver`

 Open another terminal and cd to project root folder and run

-`cd /app/fake-news-detector-frontend/ && npm start`
+`cd app/fake-news-detector-frontend/ && npm start`

 All set if everything running without errors.
 Now the deployed web application should open in a browser.
 If not, open a browser and navigate to http://localhost:3000